1871fotc/fotc/docs/walks/toowong-identities-2.md

 ???
 Example "Directions"

     Continue along the road until you come to the Jewish Section.
 All of these headstones face west.
-Three rows in is the grave of ...
+Three rows in is the grave of...

 ## Sali Mendelsohn <small>(3‑6)</small>

-In 1890, Sali published his most enduring ballad The Drover otherwise known as Brisbane Ladies which features the line Farewell and adieu to the girls of Toowong.
+In 1890, Sali published his most enduring ballad The Drover otherwise known as [Brisbane Ladies](https://en.wikipedia.org/wiki/Brisbane_Ladies) which features the line Farewell and adieu to the girls of Toowong.
 The ballad is about the drovers returning west to their cattle stations having sold their at market.
-The route taken passed through Toowong on the way to Moggill Road.[^2]
+The route taken passed through Toowong on the way to Moggill Road.^2^

 ???
 Example "Directions"

     Continue along the road until you reach the shed.
 Turn left and proceed until you reach a fork in the road.
-Taking the right branch, 1st Avenue, pass eight double rows of graves on the left until you come to ...
+Taking the right branch, 1^st^ Avenue, pass eight double rows of graves on the left until you come to...

 ## Harriet and William Johnson <small>(1‑37)</small>